CnCNet/cncnet-ladder-elo-computation/README.md

 ### How bad is a loss against a much weaker opponent?

-A single loss isn’t a big deal — even if your opponent is far below you in rating.
+A single loss isn’t a big deal - even if your opponent is far below you in rating.
 The expected win rate is never 100%, no matter how large the ELO gap is.
 So if you lose one game against someone **1000 ELO** below you, it's likely just the one game out of 100 that you were expected to lose anyway.

-But the **second** loss is much more significant.
-That result suggests that your strength may have been overestimated, and the system will start adjusting your rating accordingly.
+In **traditional ELO systems**, a loss like that would often cause a **big drop**, which you'd have to grind back through many small wins.
+But Glicko-2 works differently: after an unexpected result, it usually adjusts your **deviation** first - not your rating.
+That means the system becomes less certain about your skill, but doesn’t immediately assume you've gotten worse.

+Only if you continue to underperform - say, by losing a second or third time - does the system start lowering your rating.
+This makes Glicko-2 less punishing for flukes and more accurate.

 ---

+### How can I improve my rating?

+The short answer: **Play well.**

+One thing to avoid: **going on tilt**.
+A string of unexpected losses - particularly against much weaker players will significantly drop your rating.
+Glicko-2 reacts strongly to sudden instability, unlike traditional ELO systems which only consider win/loss and not confidence.

+**Consistency beats streakiness.** Glicko-2 favors players who stay sharp.

 ### How often is the list updated?

-The list is updated once per day, with the daily cutoff at UTC+5.
-Your rating — as shown in the all-time leaderboard — reflects your status at the end of the previous day based on that time.
+The rankings for **Blitz 2v2**, **YR**, and **RA2** are updated once per day, with a daily cutoff at UTC+5 (which corresponds to **midnight EST**).
+Your rating - as shown on the all-time leaderboard - reflects your status at the end of the previous day, based on that cutoff.

+Due to lower activity, **Blitz** and **RA1** rankings are updated less frequently - about every second day.

+### What happens if I stop playing?

+If you become inactive, your **rating stays the same**, but your **deviation slowly increases** over time.
+That means the system becomes less certain about your skill.
+After a while, you’ll drop off the list of active players until you return and play enough games to reduce your deviation again.

+### How can set my alias?

+Asked an admin.

+### My rating changed even though I didn’t play.
+What happened?

+Occasionally, ratings may be adjusted due to external corrections - for example:

+  - Invalid games being removed.
+  - Duplicate or smurf accounts being detected and cleaned up or merged.

+## I think a player is boosting their rating by playing the same opponent over and over.
+What do you do about it?

+Glicko-2 is designed to **ignore repetitive or uninformative results**.
+Beating the same opponent over and over - especially if they’re much weaker - has little to no effect after a while.

+The system also puts **less weight on games against highly uncertain players**, such as new or inactive accounts.
+If your opponent’s own rating isn’t reliable, the result doesn’t say much about your own strength - and the system treats it accordingly.

+In short:

+  - **Farming one player doesn’t work.**
+  - **Games against unknown players have little to no effect.**

+If you want to climb, you’ll need to prove your skill against a variety of active, stable opponents.